hpique/SwiftSingleton/README.md

 ```
 We use a global constant because class constants are not yet supported.

-It should be noted that Swift lazily initializes global constants (and variables).
+This approach supports lazy initialization because Swift lazily initializes global constants (and variables), and is thread safe by the definition of `let`.

-By definition of `let`, this must be thread-safe.

 ### Approach B: Nested struct